jmorral/NYU-Python-for-public-policy/README.md

 # Python
-# This repository displays exercises and what I've worked on as I learn and progress through Python.
+# This repository displays exercises that I have worked on for an NYU Python coding class.
+It is a mix of my own code and commentary prompted by a professor.
-# I have taken a class at NYU, and engage in self directed learning.
-Anything that says "HW" or "NYU_P4PP" is for the NYU class.
-NYU_P4PP stands for NYU Python for Public Policy.